Currently Documented Edition Signature and Seal Markings:

 spp., 擬宝珠, ぎぼうし, ギボウシ, giboushi

-, lit. 'imitation leek' is a decorative shade-loving garden plant.
+, lit. 'imitation leek', is a genus of decorative shade-loving garden plants native to northeast Asia, including Japan.

 It has been bred into many hybrids and cultivars including complex leaf variegations, and is today commonly planted in many countries.

-Plants in the West derive largely from Japanese horticultural stock although several forms are native to Japan.
+Plants in the West derive largely from Japanese horticultural stock.

 Most parts of the plant are edible and it also figures in Japanese cuisine.